-EtherLabs introduced a Slack-integrated system that uses AI to improve collaboration across team video calls and remote workers.
+EtherLabs a Slack-integrated system that uses AI to improve collaboration across team video calls and remote workers.

 With long-distance and remote workers in mind, EtherLabs identified a major collaboration challenge as time, not necessarily distance.
-The vendor's new offering, EtherMeet, intends to increase the efficiency of meetings and video conferences and make information discussed during the meetings more accessible.
+The vendor's offering, EtherMeet, intends to increase the efficiency of meetings and video conferences and make information discussed during the meetings more accessible.

 According to Gallup's "State of the American Workplace" report, 20% of employees were working remotely full time in 2016.
 But the report found remote workers missed out on meaningful connections and collaboration.
-According to the Harvard Business Review, as remote work increases, the workplace must introduce new behaviors and skills to accommodate the shift.
+According to the Harvard Business Review, as remote work increases, the workplace must behaviors and skills to accommodate the shift.

 Using AI and media analytics, EtherMeet automatically captures, transcribes, summarizes and routes important parts of a call into Slack, so any team member -- actively on the call or not -- can see key points without watching a meeting recording.
 EtherMeet also enables participants to route snippets of the call with messages to other team members in Slack, who can watch, reply or join the call.